quic/aimet/Docs/user_guide/quantization_sim.rst

 ====================
 AIMET supports various techniques for coming up with min and max values for encodings, also called quantization schemes:

-- Min-Max: Also referred to as "TensorFlow" in AIMET (The name TensorFlow represents the origin of this technique and has no relation to what framework the user is using).
+- Min-Max: Also referred to as "TF" in AIMET (The name TF represents the origin of this technique and has no relation to what framework the user is using).
 To cover the whole dynamic range of the tensor, we can define the quantization parameters Min and Max to be the observed Min and Max during the calibration process.
 This leads to no clipping error.
 However, this approach is sensitive to outliers, as strong outliers may cause excessive rounding errors.

-- Signal-to-Quantization-Noise (SQNR): Also referred to as “TensorFlow Enhanced” in AIMET (The name TensorFlow represents the origin of this technique and has no relation to what framework the user is using).
+- Signal-to-Quantization-Noise (SQNR): Also referred to as “TF Enhanced” in AIMET (The name TF represents the origin of this technique and has no relation to what framework the user is using).
 The SQNR approach is similar to the Mean Square Error (MSE) minimization approach.
 In the SQNR range setting method, we find qmin and qmax that minimize the total MSE between the original and the quantized tensor.
 Quantization noise and saturation noise are